vision statement: a tranifesto

 “Anthropology in ruins.”

-–A review of the title of our 2022 AAA panel, “Pronouns, bottoms, cat-ears, and cuerpes, girl: For an intersectional trans linguistic anthropology”
+–A review of the title (yes, just the title) of our AAA panel, “Pronouns, bottoms, cat-ears, and cuerpes, girl: For an intersectional trans linguistic anthropology” (2022)

 Resources